jischr/taraforboulder/content/en/issues/content/safecommunity.md

 ## Safety & Maintenance
 ### Boulder Creek
 Boulder Creek is a local recreation destination for people of all ages.
-Boulder's SAMPS team (Safe and Managed Public Spaces) has been doing a godd job with trash cleanup by the creek.
+Boulder's SAMPS team (Safe and Managed Public Spaces) has been doing a good job with trash cleanup by the creek.
 Our 2023 budget included an increase in the monies allocated to that team so look for some progress to come.
 ### Bike paths and underpasses
 The Boulder bike paths provide necessary transportation and recreation for our residents.
 As a bike advocate and lover of my electric bike, I am working on better lighting in the underpasses for better visibility as well as more frequent clean-ups to keep paths clean, safe, and free of obstructions.
 We as a city have prioritized trash pick-up in the bike underpasses,  and we are seeing a difference.
 ### Parks